CALIFORNIA: PENAL CODE § 1203.4

 Infractions can also be expunged under California Penal Code 1203.4a.

 Clearing your past criminal record is especially important when you are trying to better yourself and get a better job.
-If you have a criminal record which you would like to clean up, call The Bogan Law Firm at 209-565-3425.
+If you have a criminal record which you would like to clean up, call The Bogan Law Firm, A Professional Corporation at 209-565-3425.